-Should Parents Be Worried About Their Child Having A Backpack?
+Backpack Injury.
+Should Parents Be Worried About Their Children?

 With all of the stressors that parents have to worry about, a backpack may be far down the list of priorities.
 As a parent, the main priority is to keep your child healthy.

-Your spine is made of 33 bones called vertebrae, and between the vertebrae are disks that act as natural shock absorbers.
-When you place a heavy backpack filled with books, binders and gym clothes, the stress can pull you backwards, which causes you to arch your back unnaturally and compress your spine.
+Your spine is made of 33 bones called vertebrae, and between the vertebrae are disks that act as shock absorbers.
+When you place a heavy backpack filled with books, binders and gym clothes, the stress can pull you backwards.
+This causes you to arch your back unnaturally and compress your spine.
 Research shows that up to 60% of children will experience back pain by the time they are 18 years old.

 However, it is an easy task to ensure that when purchasing a new backpack, that the correct one is selected in order to minimize the risk of damage to our growing children.
 The maximum weight of a loaded backpack should not exceed 15 % of the child’s body weight, to keep your child healthy.